katiehaugland/wasp-anti-spam/readme.txt

 == Description ==

-==PLEASE DO NOT USE THIS PLUGIN IF YOU DON'T HAVE REGULAR SITE BACKUP, THIS IS STABLE BUT THE FIRST RELEASE.==
+= PLEASE DO NOT USE THIS PLUGIN IF YOU DON'T HAVE REGULAR SITE BACKUP, THIS IS STABLE BUT THE FIRST RELEASE. =

 A unique anti-spam solution to help you fight spam in registration, comments, forms (Contact Form 7).
 When the user comment or using contact form 7 his comments or message will not sent or be visible until the user will press a unique link sent to him when he submited his message.

-=For Example:=
+= For Example: =
 Think like this i'm a spammer registering to your site, after register to your site i see a message about the need to activate my account, if i used fake email address this address will be blocked because it's never activated, if i used a real address i activated my account with success !